HHS moves to shut down major organ donation group in latest steps to reform nation’s transplant system

 “Because there is only one OPO per donation service area, it’s critical for CMS/HHS to manage the situation carefully and work with Life Alliance, hospitals & the wider donation community to ensure there are no lapses in donation during this process so lives can continue being saved,” he added in an email.

-There is a process by which the Life Alliance Organ Recovery Agency could appeal the decertification.
-Neither the organization nor the University of Miami Health System immediately responded to CNN’s request for comment.
+There is a process by which the Life Alliance Organ Recovery Agency could appeal the decertification but the organization said in a statement to CNN that it would not do so.

+“The top priority of the Life Alliance Organ Recovery Agency (LAORA) has always been safe, respectful, and compliant organ donation practices.
+We are aware of the decision issued today by the Department of Health and Human Services (HHS) and of the agency’s investigations into organ procurement practices across the country.
+We will cooperate fully with HHS to ensure a smooth transition and will not appeal.
+We hope that other OPOs follow suit in putting patients first,” it said.

-“The Life Alliance Organ Recovery Agency based in Miami, Florida, has a long record of deficiencies directly tied to patient harm,” Kennedy said Thursday.
+Kennedy said Thursday that Life Alliance had a “long record of deficiencies directly tied to patient harm.”

 “Staffing shortfalls alone may have caused – it was a 65% staffing shortage consistently across the years – and may have caused as many as eight missed organ recoveries each week, roughly one life lost each day,” he said.
 “Our goal is clear: Every American must trust the nation’s organ procurement system.
 We will not stop until that goal is met.”